usmangq12/Block-Chain-Test/README.md

   - Source code that you used for deriving the results
   - README that explains various design decisions that you took.

 Commit your answers in a private Github repository(it's free), please do not fork as other candidates will see your answers.
-Add Zan(liangzan) as a collaborator.
+Add Kyle(kyled7) as a collaborator.
 Inform us that it is done via email.